greatscottgadgets/hackrf/docs/source/faq.rst

 What gain controls are provided by HackRF?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HackRF (both Jawbreaker and One) provides three different analog gain controls on RX and two on TX.

-The three RX gain controls are at the RF ("amp", 0 or 14 dB), IF ("lna", 0 to 40 dB in 8 dB steps), and baseband ("vga", 0 to 62 dB in 2 dB steps) stages.
-The two TX gain controls are at the RF (0 or 14 dB) and IF (0 to 47 dB in 1 dB steps) stages.
+The three RX gain controls are at these stages:

+- RF ("amp", 0 or 14 dB)
+- IF ("lna", 0 to 40 dB in 8 dB steps)
+- baseband ("vga", 0 to 62 dB in 2 dB steps)

+The two TX gain controls are at these stages:

+- RF (0 or 14 dB)
+- IF (0 to 47 dB in 1 dB steps)

 ----